algomusic/Live-Coding-Toolkit-for-Pure-Data/README.md

 A series of [tutorial videos](https://www.youtube.com/playlist?list=PLuxj2jXSuTvt2P4TLVdnhHy2hnHNUMTqO) for the Live Coding Toolkit is available.

 The names of some abstractions may conflict with other Pd libraries, such as cyclone or ELSE.
-To avoid this put all the Live Coding Toolkit files into a folder, e.g. called ltc, inside one included as a Pd Path in preferences.
-Then access LCT abstractions with a prefix e.g. [ltc/cycle].
+To avoid this put all the Live Coding Toolkit files into a folder, e.g. called lct, inside one included as a Pd Path in preferences.
+Then access LCT abstractions with a prefix e.g. [lct/cycle].
 This will break the examples, but the prefix can be added to them as needed.

 Functions are based on live coding techniques outlined in: Sorensen, Andrew & Brown, Andrew R. (2007) [aa-cell in practice: An approach to musical live coding.](https://eprints.qut.edu.au/39768/1/c39768.pdf) In: Proceedings of the International Computer Music Conference. pp. 292–299.
 ICMA, Copenhagen.